 Infrastructure sector is a key driver for the Indian economy.
 The sector is highly responsible for propelling India's overall development and enjoys intense focus from the Government for initiating policies for creation of world class infrastructure in the country.
-The Union budget has allocated ₹1.1 trillion for the Indian Railways, out of which ₹1.07 trillion will be utilized for capital expenditure for 2021-22 to expand rail infrastructure in India and has made various significant announcements in the area of Infrastructure Sector resulting in increase in opportunities for the said sector in near future.
+The Union Budget has made significant announcements in the area of Railways and Infrastructure Sectors resulting in increase in opportunities in these sectors.
 India's infrastructure sector stands at the cusp of rapid growth, driven by government reforms, incentives and long-term prospects.
 The seriousness of government support has been influenced by a growing conviction that strengthened infrastructure catalyses national competitiveness, moderate inflation, promotes livelihoods and enhances prosperity.

-During the Financial year 2020-21, the company secured two new projects and achieved significant progress in others existing projects and is working in the direction to achieve the targets effectively and efficiently well within the time.
+During the Financial Year 2021-2022, the company secured four new projects and achieved significant progress in others existing projects and is working in the direction to achieve the targets effectively and efficiently well within the time.